redefiningsurgery/alltracker/README.md

 ## Training

-(Working on this still (June 24).)

 AllTracker is trained in two stages: Stage 1 is kubric alone; Stage 2 is a mix of datasets.
-We do this to enable apples-to-apples comparisons with other models trained on Kubric.
+This 2-stage regime enables fair comparisons with models that train only on Kubric.

 ### Data prep